gutche/yappin/README.md

 # Yappin 🗣 🗣 🗣

 Yappin is an experimental modern messaging app built with the **Vue framework** for educational purposes.
 It uses the **Socket.IO** library for bidirectional and low-latency communication.

-The backend leverages **Node.js clustering** for load balancing and uses **Redis** as an adapter to propagate events across workers and cache recent messages.

 ---

 ## Features

 -   **Real-time messaging** with low latency
--   **Scalable backend** using Node.js clusters
 -   **Redis caching** for recent messages and event propagation

 ---